Alex

 CJ, LIMHP, LICSW

 MENTAL HEALTH PRACTITIONER.
-As a Licensed Independent Mental Health Professional and Licensed Independent Clinical Social Worker, CJ oversees the Best Life Behavioral Health & Wellness program at the Center, which includes one-on-one, couples, and family therapy as well as facilitated peer support groups.
+As a Licensed Independent Mental Health Professional and Licensed Independent Clinical Social Worker, CJ oversees the Best Life Behavioral Health & Wellness program at the Center, which includes one-on-one, couples, and family therapy as well as peer-facilitated support groups.

 For more information, use tabs below.